Naqiʾa: Reign of Esarhaddon

 Though letters to Naqiʾa were mostly about religious affairs, some concern politics.
 It is possible that she partook in Esarhaddon's rebuilding project of Babylon, destroyed by his father.
 Perhaps Naqiʾa's prominence resulted from Esarhaddon's own tumultuous accession, when he had to fight a civil war against his brother Arda-Mulissu.
 In 2014, Philippe Clancier speculated that Naqiʾa might have commanded armies during this civil war, though no Assyrian text describes her doing so.
 The only Assyrian queen, and woman overall, confidently known to have partaken in military campaigns is the earlier Shammuramat.
 If Naqiʾa did lead armies against Arda-Mulissu, omitting this from the records would not be surprising since all battlefield victories were normally ascribed to the Assyrian king personally whether or not the king was at the battle.
 The civil war is thought to have been the catalyst of Esarhaddon's later paranoia and distrust of his servants, vassals and family members.
 Although highly distrustful of his male relatives, Esarhaddon seems to not have been paranoid in regards to his female relatives.
 During his reign his queen Ešarra-ḫammat, his mother Naqiʾa and his daughter Šērūʾa-ēṭirat all wielded considerably more influence and political power than women during most earlier parts of Assyrian history, though they never occupied any formal political positions.
-A explanation for the reverence accorded to Naqiʾa by officials of the empire is that the people might have partly credited the empire's successes in Esarhaddon's reign to her.
+An explanation for the reverence accorded to Naqiʾa by officials of the empire is that the people might have partly credited the empire's successes in Esarhaddon's reign to her.
 Though capable and energetic, Esarhaddon was chronically ill for the duration of his reign and Naqiʾa might have been believed to have had some sort of magical influence, connected to the association between the Assyrian queen and the goddess Ishtar, that kept the empire victorious.